edtalmadge/Agile-Carousel/README.md

 Agile Carousel - JQuery Carousel / Slideshow Plugin
 =============

-Agile Carousel is a JQuery Plugin that allows you to create a slideshow or carosuel.
+Agile Carousel is a JQuery Plugin that allows you to create a slideshow or carosuel.<br>
 Highly customizable so you can build according to your requirements.
-JSON data format is used.
+JSON data format is used.<br>
 See full documentation at http://www.agilecarousel.com!

 View Examples